alexxucui/pMeasure/README.md

 	transfer(vsd=0.01, vb_low=0, vb_high=80, step=100, delay=0, pair='0.5um')

-  *d
+* Output Curve

+	output(vsd=0.1, vb_low=0.0, vb_high=80.0, v_step=4, step=100, delay=100, pair = '0.5um')

+If you want to return both Keithey to 0, use:

+	keithley(target_bg = 0, target_sd = 0)

-After measurment, the data in csv formate and a screenshot of the plot will be saved in your root folder.
+The data in csv formate and a screenshot of the plot will be saved in your root folder.

 ## Plotting

-Here is an example of
+Example of of transfer cruve measurement of a n-type semiconductor device:

+output curve measurement of a n-type semiconductor device: